Water wise tips

 - Get to know your water meter.
 If the numbers on it are turning while no water is being used in your home, you could have a leak.

-- Most leaks get worse over time, so maintenance and quick repairs are key to reducing the cost of leaks.
+- Act quickly as most leaks get worse over time.
+Maintenance and quick repairs are key to reducing the cost of leaks.

 - Install water efficient taps or make your current taps water efficient by installing flow regulating aerators.